anniew03/ctf-writeups/sunshinectf-2024/i95/i95-canaveral/README.md

 ## Exploitation

-**Exploit overview**: the exploit uses a local stack buffer overflow to change the original execution of the program by overwriting the return address in the function call stack
+**Exploit overview**: the exploit uses a local stack buffer overflow to change the original execution of the program by overwriting the return address in the function call stack to call `win` which is not originally called in `main`

 **Exploit mitigation considerations**:
 * Stack canary disabled: stack canaries being disabled means that we can overwrite the return addresses on the stack and manipulate program execution flow.